-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2019 (UNAUDITED)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (UNAUDITED)

 The statement of activities shows the cost of program services and the charges for services and grants offsetting those services.
 The following table shows, for governmental activities, the total cost of services and the net cost of services.
 That is, it identifies the cost of these services supported by tax revenue and unrestricted state grants and entitlements.
+Total cost of services and net cost of services for fiscal year 2019 have been restated due to the implementation of GASB Statement No. 84.